AndyGrom/loadOnDemand/README.md

 loadOnDemand
 ============

 Load on demand angularjs modules.
-Angularjs module is designed to download other modules angularjs when they need them
+Angularjs module is designed to download other modules angularjs when they need them (lazy load).

 Key features
 ------------